open-rsx/rsb-manual/glossary.rst

      A kind of :term:`participant` which publishes :term:`event` s.

+   inprocess

+     A kind of :term:`transport`, which delivers :term:`event` s within one process (i.e. no inter-process or network communication).

+     See :ref:`specification-inprocess`.

    handler

      A piece of client code attached to a :term:`listener` which is